What is the Downtown Community Improvement District (CID)?

 - Petition to amend the term of the CID: Authorizes the extension of the CID term to December 31, 2041.
 The 20-year extension makes it such that property owners don’t have to sign two petitions every time they renew or revise the assessment and minimizes legal and administrative costs.
 This does not mean property owners are committing to paying the assessment for 20 years, it simply means they have the option to renew the assessment because there is a CID in place.

-- CID Assessment petition: Authorizes the reduced CID assessment, effective January 1, 2021 through December 31, 2031.
+- CID Assessment petition: Authorizes the reduced CID assessment, beginning in 2021 through December 31, 2031.

 The proposed changes are the result of a process that included a survey of CID property owners, stakeholder outreach, research into the best practices of other Downtown CIDs, and further efforts to reflect the wishes of property owners.